KxSystems/docs/docs/learn/startingkdb/hdb.md

 ## Sample segmented database

 The `buildhdb.q` script can be customized to build a segmented database.
 In practice, database segments should be on separate drives, but for illustration, the segments are here written to a single drive.
 Both the database root, and the location of the database segments need to be specified.

-For example, edit the first few lines of the script as below.
+For example, edit the first few lines of the script :fontawesome-brands-github:[`KxSystems/cookbook/start/buildhdb.q`](https://github.com/KxSystems/cookbook/blob/master/start/buildhdb.q) as below.

-Ensure that the directory given in `dsp` is the full pathname, and that it is created, writeable and empty.

 ```q
 dst:`:start/dbs      / new database root